 2. Add the Automation solution to the Log Analytics workspace

-Solutions add functionality to Azure Monitor logs.
-The Automation solution adds functionality for Azure Automation, including support for Hybrid Runbook Worker.
+The Automation Azure Monitor logs solution adds functionality for Azure Automation, including support for Hybrid Runbook Worker.
 When you add the solution to your workspace, it automatically pushes worker components to the agent computer that you will install in the next step.

 3. Install the Microsoft Monitoring Agent

 The Microsoft Monitoring Agent connects computers to Azure Monitor logs.
 When you install the agent on your on-premises computer and connect it to your workspace, it automatically downloads the components that are required for Hybrid Runbook Worker.

 To install the agent on the on-premises computer, follow the instructions at Connect Windows computers to Azure Monitor logs.
 You can repeat this process for multiple computers to add multiple workers to your environment.

 When the agent has successfully connected to Azure Monitor logs, it's listed on the Connected Sources tab of the log analytics Settings page.
 You can verify that the agent has correctly downloaded the Automation solution when it has a folder called AzureAutomationFiles in C:\Program Files\Microsoft Monitoring Agent\Agent.
 To confirm the version of the Hybrid Runbook Worker, you can browse to C:\Program Files\Microsoft Monitoring Agent\Agent\AzureAutomation\ and note the \version subfolder.

 4. Install the runbook environment and connect to Azure Automation

 When you add an agent to Azure Monitor logs, the Automation solution pushes down the HybridRegistration PowerShell module, which contains the Add-HybridRunbookWorker cmdlet.
 You use this cmdlet to install the runbook environment on the computer and register it with Azure Automation.

 Open a PowerShell session in Administrator mode and run the following commands to import the module: